 It may seem like a lot of visits relatively close together, but a lot of development happens for babies in a short amount of time.

-“These visits are important for many reasons,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Associates – Iroquois.
+“These visits are important for many reasons,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Group – Iroquois.
 “We examine a child from head to toe and make sure they are in good health and on track.”

 These visits provide babies with immunizations (shots) and can track development, but also provide parents with the opportunity for early interventions.
 These visits are crucial to spotting any issues that could possibly be corrected or need specialist care, including hernias, undescended testicles and heart murmurs.
 Early identification of any hearing or language deficits or developmental delays can happen during these visits as well.